jamesluvsgithub/stm32/projects/blink/LOG.md

 __Possible Solutions and Next Steps__
 - Read more documentation or watch more Youtube videos on how to initialize a port pin
+- Check debug/run and build configurations.
+Perhaps the board isn't even receiving the code somehow..?

 __Comments__
 - Aw rats
 ___